Olive Blakeney

-Olive Blakeney (August 21, 1894 – October 21, 1959) was an American actress.
+Olive Marie Blakeney (August 21, 1894 – October 21, 1959) was an American stage, screen and television actress.

 Early years

-Blakeney was born in Newport, Kentucky and attended the Cincinnati School of Expression.
+Born in Bellevue, Kentucky, Blakeley was the daughter of Emma (née Juell) and John W. Blakeney.
+She graduated from Bellevue High School, where her principal extracurricular activity appears to have been basketball, while primarily pursuing her theatrical studies across the Ohio River in Cincinnati; first at the Cincinnati School of Expression, and later at the Schuster-Martin School.

 Career

-Blakeney made her screen debut in England in 1932.
-In the early 1910s, she acted with the Pittsfield (Massachusetts) Stock Company.
+In the early 1910s, Blakeney acted with the Pittsfield (Massachusetts) Stock Company.
+Her work in the Empire Theater there in 1912 was her stage debut.
 In 1914, she was engaged with the Lucille La Verne stock theater company.
 After working as William Gaxton's partner in vaudeville, she acted on stage in England.
 While there, she helped to introduce the play Broadway to British audiences.
 Her Broadway credits include The Royal Family (1951) and The Browning Version / Harlequinade (1949).

-Blakeney portrayed Mrs. Alice Aldrich, the mother of Henry Aldrich, in eight (seven of which were consecutive) films about The Aldrich Family.
+Blakeney made her screen debut in England in 1932.
+She portrayed Mrs. Alice Aldrich, the mother of Henry Aldrich, in eight (seven of which were consecutive) films about The Aldrich Family.
 (She played a related role, Mary Aldrich, in a ninth related film, Henry and Dizzy.)

 On television, she played the housekeeper in the syndicated medical drama Dr. Hudson's Secret Journal (1955–1956) and guest-starred in "The Mothers," a 1957 episode of the CBS situation comedy Mr. Adams and Eve, and "Mr. Tutt," also known as "Strange Counsel," a 1958 episode of Colgate Theatre.

 Personal life

-Blakeney was married to Bernard Nedell and was the mother of Betty Lou Lydon and mother-in-law of Jimmy Lydon, who played her son in all but the first of the Henry Aldrich films.
+In June 1915, Blakeney married John Wilmot Crosby of Pittsburgh, Pennsylvania, at St. Andrew's Episcopal Church in Fort Thomas, Kentucky).

+In 1927, Blakeney married actor Bernard Nedell and they had a daughter, Betty Lou, later dubbed by the Associated Press, "the first American child baptized in St. George's Chapel at Windsor Castle and at the same font where King Charles II was christened".

-Blakeney died at the age of 65 due to complications of cancer on October 21, 1959, in Encino, California.
-She was cremated and interred at Forest Lawn Memorial Park, Glendale in California.
+On October 21, 1959, Blakeney died in Encino, California at the age of 65, due to complications of cancer.
+Her cremated remains are inurned together with those of her husband in the Great Mausoleum at Forest Lawn Memorial Park, Glendale, California.